 However, Gen Z’s overwhelming preference for ethical beauty and social media aren’t mutually exclusive; in fact, they go hand in hand.
 According to the same Mintel study, 28% of Gen Z who use beauty and grooming products would call out brands they think are unethical on social media.

 Subsequently, brands that want to engage with Gen Z consumers need to meet them where they are.
 Whereas older consumers might be more influenced by traditional advertising, Gen Z turns to their social circles and favorite public personalities for advice.
 This is why major brands have signed ambassadors such as singer Zendaya, who is known for being vocal about race and social issues.
 Her public profile appeals to Gen Z consumers, as they feel she upholds their values and concerns.

-Natural anti-sebum treatments
+Natural anti-sebum cream and treatments

 Oily skin and acne are linked to an excess of sebum, and to control breakouts, consumers look for anti-sebum products.
 However, the anti-sebum market is transforming.
 Savvier, environmentally-conscious Gen Z consumers don’t want astringent, harsh chemicals on their skin.
 Instead, they want to be flawless naturally, with sustainable, clean ingredients.

 This is why Provital developed Nelupure™.
 Harnessing the calming power of lotus flowers, this powerful active regulates sebum production combining nature and science.
 It has been shown that leptin – a protein synthesized and secreted by various cell types in our skin – plays a key role in sebum synthesis (Poeggeler et al., 2009).
 Leptin stimulates the expression of inflammatory agents in sebocytes, which are the cells responsible for the secretion of sebum.
 This can lead to an unwanted shiny finish or breakouts (Törőcsik et al., 2014).